Master’s Degrees in Education/Teaching of Individuals with Specific Learning Disabilities

 Education Levels of Education/Teaching of Individuals with Specific Learning Disabilities Majors

-In 2020-2021, 225 earned their master's degree in education/teaching of individuals with specific learning disabilities.
+During the most recent year for which data is available, 224 people earned their master's degree in education/teaching of individuals with specific learning disabilities.
 This makes it the 51st most popular master's degree program in the country.

 The following table shows the number of diplomas awarded in education/teaching of individuals with specific learning disabilities at each degree level.